Wallet delegated signature through webhooks

 Implement the endpoint receiving the payload

-request on the URL given previously with the following signature:
+For each transaction, you will receive an HTTP POST request on the URL given previously with the following signature:

 {